saitaiky/notebook/docs/docs/cloud-computing/aws/storage/efs.md

 The EFS mount helper is a tool or utility that simplifies the process of mounting an Amazon EFS (Elastic File System) file system onto an Amazon EC2 instance.
 The mount helper is pre-installed on **Amazon Linux-based EC2 instances**, and it's also available for **other Linux distributions**.

-Using the EFS mount helper, you have the following options for mounting your Amazon EFS file system: - Mounting on supported EC2 instances
+Using the EFS mount helper, you have the following options for mounting your Amazon EFS file system:
-- Mounting with **IAM authorization **
+- You can mount with **IAM authorization**
+- **Auto-mounting when an EC2 instance reboots**
+- Mounting on supported EC2 instances
 - Mounting with Amazon EFS access points
 - Mounting with an on-premise Linux client
-- Auto-mounting when an EC2 instance reboots
 - Mounting a file system **when a new EC2 instance launches**

 ## Some metrics